-One of the first steps to take when you encounter mounting debt is to review your budget.
+One of the first steps to take when trying to manage debt is to review your budget.
 You can typically find ways to cut back on unnecessary expenses.
 This frees up money for you to help pay down your debts and keep monthly bills current.
 There are times, however, when cutting expenses and sticking to a budget simply isn’t enough.
 What should you do then?

 Sometimes we need outside help.
 It’s hard to go to someone else when you’re having money troubles, but if you don’t gain control over your debts, your credit rating will suffer.
-So it’s important to take charge before it’s too late.
+So it’s important to invest in a debt management service before it’s too late.

-Some people turn to debt consolidation as an answer to their debt problems.
-Other solutions consumers try is transferring credit card debts from high-interest cards to ones with lower interest.
+Some people turn to loans for debt consolidation as an answer to their debt problems.
+Another debt management solution that consumers try is transferring their credit card debts from high-interest cards to ones with lower interest.
 They also put up home equity to get the funds they need to pay off their debt.
 These are only short-term solutions.
 Transferring balances between cards could negatively affect your ratio of debt to available credit which could lower your credit score.
 If you use home equity you’re putting your home at risk.

 In a debt management plan, you deposit money each month with a credit counseling organization.
 Moving forward the credit counseling organization will use your deposits to pay your debts according to the payment schedule you and your creditors have agreed upon.
 In some cases your creditors may lower your interest rates or waive certain fees once you are enrolled in a debt management plan.
 Using a plan can help you get out of debt faster, but it can also impact your credit.
 A note is added to your credit report stating that you are undergoing credit counseling.
 This means that you can’t get new credit.
-However, the notation is removed once you’ve paid off your debts.
+However, the notation is removed once you’ve completed debt management.